-The Australian Paralympic Committee (APC) was aiming for between two and four medals and a top-15 position from its 12 athletes and three sighted guides in South Korea.
+The Australian Paralympic Committee (APC) was aiming for between two and four medals and a top 15 position from its 12 athletes and three sighted guides in PyeongChang.

-Australia finished with one gold and three bronze from Para-alpine skier Melissa Perrine and Para-snowboarder Simon Patmore to wedge itself into 15th place in the tally, behind Norway (14th) and above Finland (16th).
+Australia finished with one gold and three bronze from Para-alpine skier Melissa Perrine and Para-snowboarder Simon Patmore to wedge itself into 15th place on the tally, behind Norway (14th) and above Finland (16th).

-And the targets were achieved without 2018 Australian Team Co-captain Joany Badenhorst, who had won the last two IPC Para-snowboard World Cup races heading into PyeongChang, and with a world No.1 ranking in snowboard cross and a No.3 in banked slalom.
-The 23-year-old dislocated her left kneecap and tore ligaments in a training crash two days after carrying the flag at the PyeongChang 2018 Paralympic Winter Games Opening Ceremony.
+And the targets were achieved without 2018 Australian Team co-captain Joany Badenhorst, who had won the last two IPC Snowboard World Cup races heading into PyeongChang, and had a world No. 1 ranking in the women’s snowboard cross Standing and world No. 3 ranking in the women’s banked slalom Standing.
+The 23-year-old dislocated her left kneecap and tore ligaments in a training crash two days after carrying the Australian flag at the PyeongChang 2018 Opening Ceremony.

 The same fate came her way while in Sochi, where she again crashed in training the day before competition started.

-Her co-captain Mitch Gourley was the reigning world champion in Super Combined from the 2017 IPC Para-alpine skiing World Championships in Tarvisio, Italy.
-He is now a three-time Paralympian but is unsure about going to a fourth in Beijing in 2022.
+Her co-captain Mitchell Gourley was the reigning World champion in the men’s super combined Standing from the 2017 World Para-alpine Skiing Championships in Tarvisio, Italy.
+He is now a three-time Paralympian but is unsure about going to a fourth Paralympic Games in Beijing in 2022.

-But he has committed to the 2019 IPC Para-alpine skiing World Championships in Obersaxen, Switzerland, next March.
-But beyond that, the 26-year-old is not saying.
+But he has committed to the 2019 World Para-alpine Skiing World Championships in Obersaxen, Switzerland, next March.
+Beyond that, the 26-year-old is not saying.

 “And the obvious – Joany’s injury,” Dean added in other disappointments, as far as the medal tally went.

 “The sacrifices that they put in – it’s not as if it’s a lucrative career,” Dean said.
-“There are all the other life forces that compete with.
+“There are all the other life forces to compete with.

 “But the youngsters coming through, the visually impaired guys like Patrick and Shaun, and Sam Tait and his sit-ski, he’s going to be a star.”

-But for now, Dean just wants to bask in the after-glow of Patmore’s stunning gold medal in the snowboard cross.
-He is a former track athlete who won bronze at the London 2012 Paralympic Games in the 200m, to become the first Australian male to win a medal at both Summer and Winter Paralympics.
+But for now, Dean just wants to bask in the afterglow of Patmore’s stunning gold medal in the snowboard cross.
+He is a former track athlete who won bronze at the London 2012 Paralympic Games in the men’s 200m T46, to become the first Australian male to win a medal at the Paralympic Summer and Winter Games.